mika-s/mika-s.github.io/_posts/2018-12-30-creating-port-independent-wireshark-dissectors-in-lua.markdown

 You might want to make a dissector heuristic if you don't know what port a protocol will operate on, if it uses random ports, if the port it uses is also used by another protocol, and so on.
 However, be aware that many protocols share structure and metadata such as message IDs and flags.
-It's important that a protocol is unique enough before using the heurisitic dissector functionality.
+It's important that a protocol is unique enough before using the heuristic dissector functionality.

-Registering a dissector as a heurisitic dissector is done with `register_heuristic()`.
+Registering a dissector as a heuristic dissector is done with `register_heuristic()`.
 Before we start, let's take a look at the protocol we'll use first.

 ### Protocol example